lhtin/You-Dont-Know-JS/types & grammar/ch2.md

 # You Don't Know JS: Types & Grammar
 # Chapter 2: Values

-`array`s, `string`s, and `number`s are the most basic building-blocks of any program, but JavaScript has some unique characteristics with these types that may either delight or confound you.
+`array`s, `string`s, and `number`s are the most basic building-blocks of any program, but JavaScript has some unique characteristics with these types that may either delight or __confound__(confuse) you.

 Let's look at several of the built-in value types in JS, and explore how we can more fully understand and correctly leverage their behaviors.